- Aged between 15 and 24?

 As this is a two-year program, there will be multiple intakes and closing dates for host organisations to express interest in hosting a trainee.
 Organisations that express interest for a particular intake will be automatically considered for future intakes.

-Detailed information about the role of Host Organisations can be found in the Expression of Interest information pack and Frequently Asked Questions document – available for download below.
+Detailed information about the role of Host Organisations can be found in this Information Flyer, as well as the Expression of Interest information pack and Frequently Asked Questions document (below).

 For more information, questions or to submit an EOI: